 You’ve cut out soda and spicy food.
 Your working on your Kegel exercises.
 But incontinence is still a problem.
 When behavioral and diet changes aren’t enough, urinary and fecal incontinence can be treated with medication.

 Before taking any medication for incontinence, it is important to speak to a physician.
 Certain medications can be a dangerous mask for a larger problem.
 Over-the-counter medications such as antacids and laxatives may, in fact, be making your bladder or bowel issues far worse.
 Consequently, if you are taking unrelated prescription medications, these could be irritating your bladder or bowel.

-Our expert physicians can help you pinpoint the source of your incontinence and determine the best method of treatment.
-Determining the source of your urinary or fecal incontinence symptoms will allow your physician a better understanding of the ways your condition can be effectively treated.
+The expert physicians at Incontinence Institute can help you pinpoint the source of your incontinence and determine the best method of treatment.
+Determining the source of your urinary or fecal incontinence symptoms will allow your physician a better understanding of your condition and how it can be effectively treated.

 Contact the Incontinence Institute today to schedule a consultation.